fbpx

 The Department of City Planning compiled a list of tools and resources to help committee members better understand zoning, ULURP, and Land Use more broadly.

 Speaking of ULURP, at the February 2024 Land Use & Waterfront Committee meeting, the Department of City Planning did a presentation on the ULURP process.
-You can find a video of the presentation on our YouTube page (note that the presentation starts 1 hour and 10 minutes into the YouTube).
+You can find a video of the presentation on our YouTube page (note that the presentation starts about 1 hour and 1 minute into the YouTube).

 Drafting Resolutions